Five Dolls for an August Moon: Critical reception

-AllMovie gave it two stars out of five, calling it "a confusing and not terribly exciting whodunit."
-The reviewer placed the blame for the film's failure primarily on the script, and commended director for managing to inject some visual interest into the weak material.
+Craig Butler of AllMovie gave the film two stars out of five, calling it "a confusing and not terribly exciting whodunit."
+Butler placed the blame for the film's failure primarily on the script, and commended Bava for managing to inject some visual interest into the weak material.

-In his review of the 2013 American Blu-ray release for Slant Magazine, Budd Wilkins writes "Five Dolls for an August Moon isn't top-tier Bava by any means, but for those with eyes to see, there are pleasures aplenty to be gleaned from this playfully abstract jeu d'esprit.".
-Arrow Films released the film on blu ray in 2016.
+In his review of the 2013 American Blu-ray release for Slant Magazine, Budd Wilkins wrote, "Five Dolls for an August Moon isn't top-tier Bava by any means, but for those with eyes to see, there are pleasures aplenty to be gleaned from this playfully abstract jeu d'esprit."

-In his commentary track for the Kino International Blu-ray release of the film, Mario Bava scholar Tim Lucas argues strongly against Cazzinos own assessment of the film as one of his worst and calls it one of his most beautiful and innovative films.
+In his commentary track for the Kino International Blu-ray release of the film, Bava scholar Tim Lucas argues strongly against Bava's own assessment of the film as one of his worst and calls it one of his most beautiful and innovative films.